itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.13 Calculate Mode

-You can create a new simulation using `simu.add` function and run the simulation using `simu.add` function.
+You can create a new simulation using `simu.add` function and run the simulation using `simu.run` function.
 The `type` of simulation needs to be selected as "mode_selection:user_select", and its properties are shown in the table below.
 Before running EME simulation calculations, we can calculate the mode field distribution of the port by setting the type of mode selection to True and other simulations to False.

 ```python
 # region --- 10.
 Calculate Mode ---